-A project of the Organization of World Heritage Cities for the promotion of the native craftsmanship of the World Heritage Cities and the visual recovery of the Historical Centers.
+A project of the Organization of World Heritage Cities for the promotion of Arts and Trades that work in the restoration of the World Heritage Cities.

 ARTS AND CRAFTS IN WORLD HERITAGE CITIES seeks to foster the homegrown craftsmanship of World Heritage Cities (OWHC) through the creation of a “Seal of Quality” that brings together under a shared umbrella all the indigenous craftsmanship of the cities concerned, as a means of preserving it and passing it on to future generations.

 The aim of the project is not only to foster the World Heritage Cities’ homegrown craftsmanship but also to facilitate the visual decontamination of their historic quarters by securing the following goals:

 ARTS AND CRAFTS IN WORLD HERITAGE CITIES project was conceived within the Southern Europe and Mediterranean Regional Secretariat of the Organization of World Heritage Cities (OWHC) in 2012.
 The intention is to be able to combat and resolve a series of common problems found in the vast majority of cities that make up the Secretariat, such as the marginalization of traditional craftsmanship owing to the dominance of assembly-line – as opposed to hand-crafted – production; the widespread presence of non-indigenous and non-craft products; the proliferation of visual contamination at heritage sites; the invasion of public space by retailers’ wares; the exodus of traditional workshops from historic centres and the disappearance of business specialising in traditional craftsmanship, having been supplanted by other retailers devoted to industrial wares aimed at tourists; and the precarious state of the craft professions.